strosi/frontend-mentor-challenges/junior/advice-generator-app-main/README-template.md

 This simple app is great for practising React.
 Here is my first use of React Transition Group and fetching data from an API.

 Embeded React in existing HTML document without `creat-react-app`.
+Used the React Transition Group library to add transition effect to some elements.

 To see how you can add code snippets, see below: